Exact universal excitation waveform for optimal enhancement of directed ratchet transport: APPENDIX: SUPPLEMENTARY CALCULATION DETAILS AND RESULTS

-in the main text's Eq.~(2), where $\overset{.}{y}(t)$ is a chaotic response of a master system exhibiting the same underlying main frequency, $2\omega$, in its Fourier spectrum [cf.~main text's Eq.~(9)], but cannot itself yield directed ratchet transport (DRT).
-The value of $\alpha$ is chosen in order for the excitations $\cos\left( 2\omega t+\varphi\right) $ and $\alpha \overset{.}{y}(t)$ to have similar ranges.
+in Eq.~(3), where $\overset{.}{y}(t)$ is a chaotic response of a master system exhibiting the same underlying main frequency, $2\omega$, in its Fourier spectrum [cf. Eq.~(17)], but cannot itself yield DRT.
+The value of $\alpha$ is chosen in order for the excitations $\cos\left( 2\omega t+\varphi\right) $ and $\alpha\overset{.}{y}(t)$ to have similar ranges.
 We considered the following master system (damped driven pendulum)

 with the parameter values $\omega_{0}=0.5,K=2.25,\delta=0.375,F=2.48625,$ for which the pendulum presents a chaotic attractor irrespective of the initial conditions.
-Figure S2(a) shows the time series corresponding to the velocity $\overset{.}{y}(t)$, and Fig.~S2(b) shows the corresponding power spectrum which presents its main peak at the frequency $2\omega_{0}$.
+Figure 7(a) shows the time series corresponding to the velocity $\overset{.}{y}(t)$, and Fig.~7(b) shows the corresponding power spectrum which presents its main peak at the frequency $2\omega_{0}$.
 Note the presence of additional peaks at the frequencies $6\omega_{0},10\omega_{0},14\omega _{0},...$, i.e., the underlying periodic solution, $f(t)$, only presents odd harmonics and hence satisfies the shift symmetry $f(t+T/2)=-f(t)$ with $T=\pi/\omega_{0}$.
 This means that the function $f(t)$ itself cannot yield directed ratchet transport.

-We found numerically the same dependence of the average velocity on $\eta$ as in the deterministic case [main text's Eq.~(9)], but with a drastic decrease of the DRT strength (see Fig.~S3, top panel).
-Indeed, the presence of other noticeable harmonics in the Fourier spectrum of $\overset{.}{y}(t)$ [cf. Fig. S2(b)] yields interferences with the excitation $\eta\omega\sin\left( \omega t\right) $ which leads $F_{chaos}(t)$ to deviate from the optimal biharmonic approximation [cf. main text's Eq.~(9)].
-This phenomenon and the inherent noise background lead to $F_{chaos}(t)$ losing DRT effectiveness, but without deactivating the DSB mechanism, and also to an additional decrease in the optimal value of $\eta$ with respect to the corresponding deterministic prediction [cf.~main text's Eq.~(10)].
-This robustness is also manifest in the dependence of the average velocity on $\varphi$ (see Fig. S3, bottom panel).
+We found numerically the same dependence of the average velocity on $\eta$ as in the biharmonic case [Eq.~(17)], but with a drastic decrease of the DRT strength (see Fig.~8, top).
+Indeed, the presence of other noticeable harmonics in the Fourier spectrum of $\overset{.}{y}(t)$ [cf. Fig. 7(b)] yields interferences with the excitation $\eta\omega\sin\left( \omega t\right) $ which leads $F_{chaos}(t)$ to deviate from the optimal biharmonic approximation [cf. Eq.~(10)].
+This phenomenon and the inherent noise background lead to $F_{chaos}(t)$ losing DRT effectiveness, but without deactivating the DSB mechanism, and also to an additional decrease in the optimal value of $\eta$ with respect to the corresponding deterministic prediction [cf. Eq.~(18)].
+This robustness is also manifest in the dependence of the average velocity on $\varphi$ (see Fig. 8, bottom).